Langwith Junction trial: Man guilty of murdering Freda Walker

 Culea attacked the couple because he hoped to steal a large amount of cash they had at their home in Derbyshire.

-He was found not guilty of attempting to murder Mr Walker, but was found guilty of causing him grievous bodily harm with intent.
+He was found guilty of murdering Mrs Walker, but not guilty of the murder of her husband.

+The jury instead convicted Culea of causing Mr Walker grievous bodily harm with intent.

-He will be sentenced at Derby Crown Court on Friday.
+The 34-year-old will be sentenced at Derby Crown Court on Friday.

 Det Insp Carolyne Van Schaick, who helped lead the investigation, said the methods Culea used to attack the couple were "truly shocking".